Blog

 Marketing runs on claims.
 Claims like “removes 99% of air dust.”

-Your sales pitch is like a chain of connecting blocks of trust.
+Your sales pitch is like a chain of trust links.

-When the shopper encounters an unbelievable statement it creates a gap in the trust chain.
+When the shopper encounters an unbelievable statement, it creates a trust gap.
 That gap is a conversion killer.

 Was this section about 'too good to be true' clear? /